Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 The sudden temporary absence of a team member is a schedule risk that could cause decisions to be delayed.
 It is caused when a team member fails to remember a meeting, and is contactable during the meeting.
 An example is when a team member schedules their work during the meeting, thus is busy and away from their device.

 The impact of a sudden temporary absence of a team member is that a decision isn't able to be made.
 This will halt progress on the project, potentially pushing it back past the deadline.

 To avoid the risks of a sudden temporary absence, each team member will strive to:
 - Check the communication channel at least once a day.
 - Avoid booking commitments during the lab times.
-- Be available on the communcation channel during lab times.
+- Be available on the communication channel during lab times.

 To avoid the risks of a sudden temporary absence of a team member, the team will strive to:
 - Have regular meetings at the same time every week.